Question: What causes ovulation pain on both sides? Is it possible to have twins if both right and left ovary release an egg at the same time?

 If cramps are occurring at other times in your menstrual cycle and lasting longer than usual, it’s essential you inform your doctor.

-Dangers signs that signify serious health issues are vomiting, excruciating abdominal pain, painful menstruation, smelly discharge, body weakness, fever, burning sexual intercourse, and dizziness.
+Danger signs that signify serious health issues are vomiting, excruciating abdominal pain, painful menstruation, smelly discharge, body weakness, fever, burning sexual intercourse, and dizziness.
+If you have a positive pregnancy test with sudden severe pain or heavy bleeding, treat it as an emergency and go to the hospital because of the risk of ectopic pregnancy.

 See your doctor for evaluation.